bernie-skipole/indipydriver/README.md

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control.

+Indipydriver provides classes of 'members', 'vectors' and 'devices', where members hold instrument values, such as switch and number values.
+Vectors group members together, with labels and group strings, which inform the client how to display the values.
+'Devices' hold a number of vectors, so a single driver can display several 'devices'.

+The 'IPyDriver' class holds one or more devices, and provides methods you can use to send and receive data to interface with your own code which does the actual work.

 Typically you would create a subclass of IPyDriver.

 The driver has methods which should be overwritten.